 Importantly, our Phase I Clinical Trials Program provides researchers with the potential to translate laboratory findings into new cancer therapies for patients.

-Eva Segelov is Professor and Director of Oncology at Monash University and Monash Health.
-She has specialist interest in the diagnosis and management of upper and lower gastrointestinal cancers, including neuroendocrine tumours and anal cancer, as well as breast cancer.
+Head of Translational Oncology Research Laboratory, and Director of Oncology at Monash University and Monash Health, Professor Eva Segelov has specialist interest in the diagnosis and management of upper and lower gastrointestinal cancers, including neuroendocrine tumours and anal cancer, as well as breast cancer.
 Professor Segelov has led numerous national and international oncology clinical trials including the ICECREAM, QUASAR2, SCOT and ASCOLT trials.

 Head of Blood Cancer Therapeutics Laboratory and Victorian Cancer Agency clinical research fellowship recipient, A/Prof Jake Shortt is clinical lead at Monash Haematology for chronic myeloid disorders.
 He is principal investigator on a range of clinical trials for myeloproliferative and myelodysplastic syndromes, conducted through the Monash Haematology clinical trials unit.
 He also has a strong clinical interest in thrombotic microangiopathies.